If you cannot find the answers to your questions, please feel free to contact us at 814-393-2352.

 Like residence halls, The Suites have lounges on each floor, shared kitchen areas and laundry facilities.

 Limited on-campus parking is available (permit required) with free parking at the stadium.
 Campus and local bus service is also free with a student ID.

 Q. How are the suites different from residence halls ?

 A. There are two students per bedroom, like residence halls, but the bedroom is separate from the living area.
 Two-student units have one bath while four-student units have two.

 The Suites have central heat and air conditioning, carpeting, and a furnished living room per unit.
 In a four-person suite, each bedroom has key card access and connections for high-speed Internet and cable.
 Cable and Internet hook-ups are also located in the living area as is one phone jack per suite.
 All Residence Hall policies apply in The Suites.

 Q. What is my mailing address?

-Student will receive package at the Givan Hall Area Desk.
-A pick up slip will be put in your mailbox.
+Student will receive packages at the Givan Hall Area Desk.
+A pick-up slip will be put in their mailbox.

 Q. Can freshmen bring cars to campus?

 A. Yes.
 Limited freshmen parking is available in a lot across from Nair and Wilkinson halls with a $150 annual parking permit.
 Freshmen may also park at Memorial Stadium free